 Epoxy flooring has been very popular due to wide a range of major advantages it provides: durability, appealing aspect, easy installation, safety for users, and resistance to chemicals as well as wear and tear.
 Once your epoxy floor is installed, you have little to worry about.
 The main difficulty lies in the floor preparation stage.
 Preparing your floor before the epoxy coating is crucial for the lastingness of the floor coating, and getting it wrong can be disastrous.
-Unfortunately, you’ll only know when you’ve really got it wrong once you’ve moved to the next step which is generally too late and costly to fix.
+Unfortunately, you’ll only know when you’ve got it wrong once you’ve moved to the next step which is generally too late and costly to fix.
 This is why you need to prepare your surface very carefully before the actual installation of the epoxy flooring.
 The following floor preparation steps are advised:

 1. Making sure the concrete is structurally sound